100 Notable alumni of

 -

-Sean Patrick Maloney is an American lawyer and politician who served as the U.S. ambassador to the Organisation for Economic Co-operation and Development from 2024 to 2025.
-He formerly served as the U.S. representative from New York's 18th congressional district from 2013 to 2023.
-The district includes Newburgh, Beacon, and Poughkeepsie.
-A member of the Democratic Party, Maloney ran for New York Attorney General in 2018, coming in third place to Letitia James in the primary.
+Sean Patrick Maloney is an American attorney and politician who served as the U.S. ambassador to the Organisation for Economic Co-operation and Development from 2024 to 2025.
+He previously served five terms as the U.S. representative from New York's 18th congressional district from 2013 to 2023.

 -